-The Malawi National HIV and AIDS Strategic Plan 2015-2020 adopts the Joint United Nations Programme on HIV/AIDS Treatment Targets.
-Thus, Malawi intends diagnose 90% of all people living with HIV, start and retain 90% of those diagnosed with HIV on ART, and achieve viral load suppression for 90% of all patients on ART by 2020.
-The country has made great strides and the goal of ending the AIDS epidemic by 2030 is possible.
-About 88% of adults aged 15 years and older are aware of their HIV status in Malawi; while 97.9% of adult living with HIV who are aware of their status are reported to be taking ART and over 90% of the PLHIV who reported to be taking ART are virally suppressed.
+The Malawi National HIV and AIDS Strategic Plan 2015-2020 adopts the Joint United Nations Program on HIV/AIDS Treatment Targets.
+Thus, Malawi intends to diagnose 95% of all people living with HIV, start and retain 95% of those diagnosed with HIV on ART, and achieve a viral load suppression for 95% of all clients on ART.
+The country has made some strides and the goal of ending the AIDS epidemic by 2030 is possible.
+About 88% of adults aged 15 years and older are aware of their HIV status in Malawi; while 97.9% of adult living with HIV who are aware of their status are on ART, and 96.9% of adults on treatment are virally suppressed.
 More women than men are aware of their HIV status, but there is no marked difference in terms of viral load suppression and being on treatment between men and women.
-The Malawi HIV Program however experiences some critical challenges that require immediate attention in order to sustain the progress being made.
+The Malawi HIV Program however experiences some critical challenges that require immediate attention to sustain the progress being made.

 AIDS Healthcare Foundation (AHF) is supporting the Malawi government in operationalizing its strategic plan.
 The organization signed a memorandum of understanding with the Malawi Ministry of Health in 2016, and was officially launched by the Minister of Health in September, 2019.
-AHF supports a total of 25 health facilities across four districts in 2017.
-Half of the facilities where AHF Malawi is working are in the South West Zone, a region with the second highest HIV prevalence (15.9%).
-AHF Malawi program employees a number of strategies as listed below: enhancing access and availability of quality HIV preventive services, improving quality of HIV medical care, human resource support, infrastructural development.
-The program is also developing its policy and advocacy portfolio in order to contribute to sustaining an enabling environment for HIV prevention efforts at national, district and community levels.
+AHF supports a total of 25 health facilities across five districts.
+Most of the facilities where AHF Malawi is working are in the Southwest zone, a region with the highest HIV prevalence of 14.2%.
+AHF Malawi program employees several strategies as listed below: enhancing access and availability of quality HIV preventive services, improving quality of HIV medical care, human resource support, infrastructural development.
+The program recently developed its policy and advocacy portfolio to contribute to sustaining an enabling environment for HIV prevention efforts at national, district and community levels.

-- Ukwe and Kang’oma health centers in Lilongwe District, MOH Central west zone.
+- Kang’oma health center in Lilongwe District, MOH Central west zone.
 Two more sites to be added in 2023.

-- Mphanthi and Nganja health centers in Dedza district, MOH Central West Zone
+- Mphathi, Mganja and Lobi health centers in Dedza district, MOH Central west zone.

-- Nzama and Kalimanjira health centers in Ntcheu district, MOH Central West Zone
+- Nzama, Kalimanjira, Kasinje and Katsekera health centers in Ntcheu district, MOH Central west Zone.

-- Ngabu Rural Hospital, Chithumba, Bereu, Ndakwera, Nkumaniza, Makhuwira, Montfort hospital, Mapelera, Chipwaila and Gaga Health Centers in Chikwawa district, MOH South West Zone.
+- Ngabu Rural Hospital, Bereu, Ndakwera, Nkumaniza, Makhuwira, Montfort hospital, Mapelera, Chipwaila and Gaga Health Centers in Chikwawa district, MOH Southwest Zone.